KUISC/SpookyChallenges/ReadMe.md

 ## Challenges

-1. Encoding
-2. Decoding
-3. **Hashing** is used to verify if files are the same as other files.
+1. **Hashing** is used to verify if files are the same as other files.
+One major use of this is to verify if a file that has been downloaded from the internet had either been intentionally modified to include malicious content or to check if it was corrupted in transit.
+Your task is to verify which of the copies of Frankensteins are unaltered and which have been modified.
-4. something else
-5. Your challenge if you choice to accept it is to recover the file hidden in WhatAtMystery.
    * Hints

+    * Frankenstein.txt is the orginal
+    * Their are several options of hashes you can use to check the files.
+Why might some be better than others?git

+2. Your challenge if you choice to accept it is to recover the file hidden in WhatAtMystery.
+    * Hints

       * You might want to look at different base encoding schemes
       * The command "file \<filename\>" is your best friend

-Hash it, encode it, encrypt.

 ## Contributors